-- Students in grades 6-8 will have access to iPads during the 2014-15 school year.
-Further information regarding guidelines for the use and care of these devices will be shared with students and parents. - Students in grades 6-8 will be issued a user name and password to log on to the computer system. - It is important that students write down this log-in information, and that they keep it in a safe place, and that they not share it with anyone.

-- Students can save their work into their own Personal (P) drive, which is updated and backed up daily. - All students in grades 6-8 will be issued a Google Docs account user name and password for their own personal use. - Please note: This Google Docs account is an account set up and hosted on the school server.
-It is not a Google Docs account set up on the Internet. - Printing Restrictions In an effort to conserve paper and cut back on unnecessary printing, all student accounts in gr.
-6-8 have been limited to a \$5.00 printing budget.
-As students print, their accounts are monitored, and will indicate the printing request is for color or black and white copies.
-The cost of the copies will be deducted from the students' accounts every time they print.
+- All students will have access to iPads during the 2014-15 school year.
+Further information regarding guidelines for the use and care of these devices will be shared with students and parents. - Students in grade 5 will be issued a user name and password to log on to the computer system. - It is important that students write down this log-in information, and that they keep it in a safe place, and that they not share it with anyone. - Students can save their work into their own Personal (P) drive, which is updated and backed up daily. - Students in grade 2-4 will log on with a generic user name and password. - All students in grades 4-7 will be issued a Google Docs account user name and password for their own personal use.
+Please note: This Google Docs account is an account set up and hosted on the school server for students and staff in grades 4-12.
+It is not a Google Docs account set up on the Internet.